ancient-cthulhu/Bulk-Enterprise-Workflow-Integration/README.md

 ## Security Notes

 - Veracode admin credentials are used only for API calls and never stored anywhere
+- Admin credentials must belong to a human user account with the Administrator role
 - Service account credentials are encrypted via GitHub's public key API before being written to secrets
 - Agent tokens are unique per organization and regenerated on each `--set-secrets` run
 - All credentials are passed via environment variables and never hardcoded in source